aidialab/RetiFluidNet/README.md

 2. Codes for RetiFluidNet model (/models)
 3. Codes for losses (/losses)
 4. Codes for Attentions Blocks (/temp)
-4. Evaluation Code (/results)
+5. Evaluation Code (/results)

-Run the RetiFluidNet on your own network.
+For runing the RetiFluidNet on your own system:
 If you want to run and compile the RetiFluidNet based on your own network, there are four simple steps:
 1. Replace Data paths into train.py
 2. Compile and run the train.py